 The United States differs from most other countries in that it continues to charge its citizens tax even when they are not living and working within the country.
 For many expats, this comes as a surprise.
 This may also provoke anxiety, as many expats are also paying taxes to their new country of residence.
 In these cases, expats worry about paying taxes twice on the same income.
 Luckily, the United States developed the foreign tax credit to prevent this very issue.

 However, in order to take advantage of the foreign tax credit, you must meet certain requirements.
 You must also comply with the IRS’ rules with regard to timely tax return filing and income tax payment.
 Because expat taxes are complex, many expats consult with a tax professional.

 Most taxpayers working abroad worry about “double taxation” – paying taxes to two different countries – the U.S. and the foreign country.
-A U.S. taxpayer overseas may be able to reduce U.S. taxable income and “double taxation” by claiming the foreign tax credit on Form 1116.
+When someone must pay double the taxes, the loss can be significant.
+Fortunately, a U.S. taxpayer overseas may be able to reduce U.S. taxable income and “double taxation”.
+This is done by claiming the foreign tax credit on Form 1116.
 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
 Taxpayers can elect to either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit.

 - Compensation for services performed outside the United States